Ross Macpherson Smith

 Sir Ross Macpherson Smith, KBE, MC1, DFC2, AFC (4 December 1892 – 13 April 1922) was an Australian aviator.
 He and his brother, Sir Keith Macpherson Smith, were the first pilots to fly from England to Australia, in 1919.

 Early life

 Smith's father migrated to Western Australia from Scotland and became a pastoralist in South Australia.
 His mother was born near New Norcia, Western Australia, the daughter of a pioneer from Scotland.
-The boys boarded at Queen's School, North Adelaide, and for two years at Warriston School in Scotland.
+The boys boarded at Queen's School, North Adelaide, and for two years at Warriston School, at Moffat in Scotland.

 Military service

 Smith enlisted in 1914 in the 3rd Light Horse Regiment, landing at Gallipoli 13 May 1915.
 In 1917, he volunteered for the Australian Flying Corps.
 He was later twice awarded the Military Cross and the Distinguished Flying Cross three times, becoming an air ace with 11 confirmed aerial victories.

 Smith was pilot for T. E. Lawrence (Lawrence of Arabia) and fought in aerial combat missions in the Middle East.
 He is mentioned several times in Lawrence's book, Seven Pillars of Wisdom, Chapter 114.